campusdomar/PuMuKIT1/doc/UserGuide.md

 When clicking on the series options icon it will show various options:

 -   Delete series: Delete the series and all its multimedia objects.
-If the multimedia objects are Matterhorn videos it wouldn’t delete the video, just its importation to PuMuKIT.
+If the multimedia objects are Matterhorn videos it won’t delete the video, only its importation to PuMuKIT.

 -   Clone series: It creates a copy of the selected series.